vanzll/vanzll.github.io/_pages/about.md

-- I am also a **15-years chess player**, with the honor of "National Level-3 Athlete".
+- I am also a **17-years chess player**, with the honor of "National Athlete".
 I love the process of comprehensive planning, logical-thinking and reasoning.
 Visit my [Lichess profile](https://lichess.org/@/Carlos1333860).

-- I love play **basketball** 🏀.
-Sports makes me energetic.

 - I play video games like **League of Legends**, where I achieved the "diamond" level as my historically highest honor.
 I also play 3A games like Elden Ring, Dark Souls, Nier Automata, and elder scrolls.